 tel: +44 (0)161 306 9600

-Below is a map showing the location of the SKA Organisation Headquarters (B) when coming from Manchester (A).
-Click on the button below to enlarge it and use the route options if you are visiting the SKA offices (by appointment only)
+Below is a map showing the location of the SKA Organisation Headquarters.
+Click on the view larger map button to enlarge it and use the route options if you are visiting the SKA offices (by appointment only).

 All About the SKA’s Home

 Manchester is one of the UK’s largest metropolitan conurbations, set in the northwest region of England in the ancient county of Lancashire, on the west side of the Pennine Hills.
 It is a city of the Industrial Revolution.
 It was born through enterprise, industry and the establishment of the textile mills through which it became prosperous and world famous – the providential coincidence of climate, natural resources and geography, the inventiveness of its people, the early building of transport infrastructures, and a powerful industrial entrepreneurial spirit which typified the region then as it does today.

 Manchester is an old town which has been inhabited since Roman times, when General Julius Agricola built a fort just north of the site of present day city, though it was not until the 18th century that this hitherto remote and inconspicuous little town sprang into the forefront of world attention by being the birthplace of the Industrial Revolution.